How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

 A higher \texttt{Yes-activation}, i.e. a higher support for a word outcome, predicted longer response latencies.
 As expected, its effect was opposite to its effect for words.
 While \texttt{Yes-activation} was only significant in 32\% of subjects for words, it was significant for virtually all subjects for nonwords (99\%).

-One interaction emerged for the validation data, and turned out to be robust across all subjects, namely, an interaction between \texttt{Log L1Chat} and \texttt{Log Semantic density} for nonword responses.
+One interaction emerged for the validation data, and turned out to be robust across all subjects, namely, an interaction between \texttt{Log Cue Activation Diversity} and \texttt{Log Semantic density} for nonword responses.
 The left three panels in the upper row of Figure~\ref{fig:all_ldl_nonwords_interaction} present the regression surfaces (obtained with tensor product smooths) for Subjects 53, 11 and 36.
-These subjects show the pattern that was typical for most subjects: higher \texttt{Log L1Chat} elicited shorter reaction times, while higher \texttt{Log Semantic density} elicited longer reaction times specifically for lower values of \texttt{Log L1Chat}.
+These subjects show the pattern that was typical for most subjects: higher \texttt{Log Cue Activation Diversity} elicited shorter reaction times, while higher \texttt{Log Semantic density} elicited longer reaction times specifically for lower values of \texttt{Log Cue Activation Diversity}.
 Subject 51 (upper right panel) shows a somewhat wiggly effect of \texttt{Log Semantic density} that is less characteristic of the full set of subjects.
 Plots for all subjects can be found in the Supplementary Materials.

-We note here that for word responses, an interaction between \texttt{Log L1Chat} and \texttt{Log Semantic density} was only significant for 22\% of subjects, and was highly variable and inconsistent across subjects.
+We note here that for word responses, an interaction between \texttt{Log Cue Activation Diversity} and \texttt{Log Semantic density} was only significant for 22\% of subjects, and was highly variable and inconsistent across subjects.

 Finally, the GAMs for nonwords based on DLM measures had a lower AIC (i.e. better model fit) than the classical models for all subjects (Mean AIC difference 135.3; see also Figure~\ref{fig:AIC_diff}).
 DLM measures seem therefore well suited to also predict nonword reaction times.